top of page

 • Read through the character descriptions below!

-• Sign up for a 30 minute time slot for your audition, you will be reading sides in a group and then may be asked to read some of the monologue sides as well.
+• Sign up for a 15 minute time slot for your audition, you will be reading sides from the play

 • Fill out your audition form (attach any headshot or resume if available)!